• Skip to main content

 A Night to Remember: Traditional Performances at the Temple

 Take a deep breath; you’re about to witness artistry in motion.
 The temple stages iconic Balinese dance performances, such as Legong and Barong.
-Each night, a fresh palette of dances unique to Pura Taman Saraswati Ubud is offered.
+A fresh palette of dances unique to Pura Taman Saraswati Ubud is offered each night.

-- Children under 5 can relish the performance for free if they share their parents’ laps for seating.
+• Children under five can relish the performance for free if they share their parents’ laps for seating.

 Maximize Your Experience: Timing, Tickets, and Alternative Shows